 There is nothing wrong with getting a small size dog door for your cat if you want them to have a bit more room.
 Something you’ll want to consider when getting larger pet doors for your cat is that the flap might be heavier and therefore more challenging for your cat to push open.
 Some cats get along just fine with even large dog doors, but others are more timid and will refuse to use them!
 In some cases, the cat might be able to be trained to use the bigger doggie door, but sometimes it simply will not work out.

 Where can you install your cat door?
 Cat doors can go many places that dog doors cannot!
-Cats are much more agile than dogs, so usually all sash (up and down closing) windows are safe bets for cat doors!
+The cat door size tends to be smaller so it can fit better under windows or even through cabintes to hid the litter box.
+Cats are also much more agile than dogs, so usually all sash (up and down closing) windows are safe bets for cat doors!
 Usually if you need to add something, it will just be a step on one or both sides and the cat can jump the rest of the way.
 Though maybe not for the most timid of cats, the Endura Flap in the Thermo Sash 3e is a great option as the Endura Flap is flexible, which can be more favorable for pets, and the entire unit is extremely weather-proof compared to similar products on the market.
 There is also the option to have the SureFlap Microchip Pet Door in the Thermo Sash, which is perfect for homes where intruder animals are a concern!
 The SureFlap Microchip Pet Door can use a collar key OR your cat’s already embedded microchip to grant access to only the cats you choose to allow inside.
 No more neighbor cats or other critters!